4.7

 Do you need Staten Island ferry tickets?

-The Staten Island ferry service is provided by the City of New York and is absolutely free of cost.
+The City of New York provides the Staten Island ferry service, which is absolutely free of cost.

 The Staten Island ferry gives you a close look at Lady Liberty without spending anything.